Information Security

 Promoting Information Security Measures in the Industry

-To enhance personal information protection throughout the printing industry, DNP dispatches employees with sophisticated technical knowledge to personal information protection working groups run by the information security committee of the Japan Federation of Printing Industries.
-The employees participate in making guidelines for personal information protection, Q&A and formulating and preparing educational materials.
+To enhance personal information protection throughout the printing industry, DNP dispatches employees with sophisticated technical knowledge to the Information Security Subcommittee of the Japan Federation of Printing Industries.
+These employees participate in the planning and preparation of educational materials and in the organization of seminars.
 (Two DNP employees have been stationed there since 2004.)

 Practical training for essential personnel involved with cyber attack countermeasures